Talib-Hossain/aero-node/README.md

 # Aero Track Backend

-Node.js + TypeScript backend starter for a personal flight tracking app powered by the AirLabs API.
+Node.js + TypeScript backend for a personal flight tracking app powered by the AirLabs API.

 ## Stack